hrmck/student-album-generator/README.md

 poetry run py student_album_generator/run.py
 ```

-Check the results from `pdf` folder!
+Check the results from the `pdf` folder!